netdata/agent-service-discovery/README.md

 # Service discovery

-> [!WARNING] Deprecation Notice
+> [!WARNING]
 >
-> This repository's service discovery functionality has been migrated to go.d.plugin in the main [Netdata repository](https://github.com/netdata/netdata).
+> **Deprecation Notice**: This repository's service discovery functionality has been migrated to go.d.plugin in the main [Netdata repository](https://github.com/netdata/netdata).
 All future development, maintenance, and updates will continue there.

 <details>
 <summary>Old readme</summary>